A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-Now we present the result for $q_0<0$.
-We take derivative of \eqref{c0eta1} and state two second order IVPs for $i=1,2$,
+We now address the case $q_0<0$.
+We take derivative of \eqref{c0eta1} and obtain two second order IVPs for $i=1,2$,

-where $t_A^i\geq 0$ is such that $A(t_A^i)=0$.
-There need not be two such times.
-In that case, we only consider $\eta_1$.
-Note that by uniqueness, $\eta_1$ in \eqref{c0eta1} is the same function as $\eta_1$ above.
-Also, similar to \eqref{trajectoryN}, we obtain the trajectory for this case as,
+where each $t_A^i\geq 0$ satisfies $A(t_A^i)=0$.
+There may be only one such time; in that case, we only consider $\eta_1$.
+Note that by uniqueness of solutions, $\eta_1$ defined in \eqref{c0eta1} is the same function as $\eta_1$ introduced above.
+As in \eqref{trajectoryN}, we obtain the trajectory for this case as,